Skip to main content

 Model social skills yourself

 Children learn more from watching you than from anything you tell them.
-When you greet a neighbor warmly, make small talk at the grocery store, or navigate a disagreement with a friend, your child is absorbing a template for social interaction.
+When you greet a neighbor warmly, make small talk at the grocery store, or work through a disagreement with a friend, your child is absorbing a template for social interaction.
 Narrate your own social thinking sometimes: “I was nervous about meeting those new neighbors, but I just asked about their dog and the conversation flowed from there.”

 Resist comparing